Tattoo Artist

 Hi, I wanted to get a tattoo on my wrist.
 I was thinking an anchor or something that says family in it and my brother and sisters names: Spencer and Vanessa.

-Asked by Taylor over 11 years ago
+Asked by Taylor almost 13 years ago

 Very nice idea.